iridium-browser/website/pages/start.md

 ---
 layout:				start
-title:				A browser securing your privacy.
+title2:				A browser securing your privacy.
 That’s it.
 description:		Iridium Browser is based on the Chromium code base.
 All modifications enhance the privacy of the user and make sure the most secure technologies are used.
 slogan:				A browser securing your privacy.
 slogan-typed:		That’s it.